-- 3. For test C5, the instantaneous overspeed protection must be set at an agreed level depending on unit capability - 4. "system" means "power system" - 5.
-OR a lower step change, with a larger safety margin, as agreed by the Network Service Provider - 6.
-Tests C1,C6, C7 and C8 need not be witnessed by the Network Service Provider
+- iii. for test C5, the instantaneous overspeed protection must be set at an agreed level depending on unit capability. - iv. "system" means "power system" - v.
+OR a lower step change, with a larger safety margin, as agreed by the Network Service Provider - vi. tests C1,C6, C7 and C8 need not be witnessed by the Network Service Provider